sayden/ninety-nine-erlang-exercises/README.md

 Problem 05: (Solved) Reverse a list
 Problem 06: (Solved) Find out whether a list is a palindrome.
 A palindrome can be read forward or backward; e.g. (x a m a x).
 Problem 07: (Solved) Flatten a nested list structure.
-Problem 08: (In progress) Eliminate consecutive duplicates of list elements.
+Problem 08: (Solved) Eliminate consecutive duplicates of list elements.
+Problem 09: (In progress)